almarklein/wasmfun/README.md

 from it, and show the output.

 To play with this yourself, clone the repository and add the root directory to your `PYTHONPATH`.
-Needs Python 3.x.
+Needs Python 3.x, and nothing more.

 ## What is WASM?